lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 * **Traditional pedagogy** includes the items: ClearResponsibilities, EffectiveAnswers, Feedback, ClearOrganization, ClearPresentation
 * **Socially responsive pedagogy** includes the items: InclusvClassrm, EquitableEval, MultPerspectives, DEIintegration

-In this homewoRked example I will conduct a principal components analysis.
+In this homewoRked example I will use principal axis factoring in an exploratory factor analysis.
 My hope is that the results will support my solution of three dimensions: valued-by-the-student, traditional pedagogy, socially responsive pedagogy.

 ### Check and, if needed, format data